 Skip to main content

-April 2024
+November 2024

 4min read

-THE PLACE where the greatest early movie stars built their final homes is returning to life
+The cemetery where many of the greatest early movie stars are buried is returning to life.

 Paramount Pictures stands at its back door.
-Film crews shoot B movies on its sixty-two-acre grounds.
+Film crews shoot B movies on its 62-acre grounds.
 And the thousands of tourists stop at the office, pick up maps, and go searching for its resident celebrities.

 Hollywood Memorial Park Cemetery is the permanent home to more movie stars than any other cemetery.
 Douglas Fairbanks, Cecil B. DeMille, Marion Davies, and Rudolph Valentino are spending eternity there; so are Tyrone Power, Peter lorre, Peter Finch, John Huston, and Mel Blanc.
 It's where a new generation of Ladies in Black continues a tradition that began with Valentino’s death on August 23, 1926.
 Every year on that date, women dress in black, carry red roses, read poetry, and leave notes and mementos at Valentino’s crypt.
 The cemetery is also the final resting place of eighty thousand less celebrated citizens of Hollywood: bankers, carpenters, legislators, printers, poets, maids, housewives, children, and even a few members of the Russian nobility who escaped the Bolshevik Revolution.
 It was established in 1899, only a dozen years after Hollywood itself and more than a decade before the start of the movie industry.
 It rose and fell and now is rising again.